Azure/bicep-lz-vending/main.bicep.parameters.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-An object of tag key/value pairs to be appended to a subscription.
-NOTE: Tags will only be overwriten if existing tag exists with same key; values provided here win.
+An object of Tag key & value pairs to be appended to a Subscription.

+> **NOTE:** Tags will only be overwriten if existing tag exists with same key as provided in this parameter; values provided here win.

+- Type: `{}` Object
+- Default value: `{}` *(empty object)*

 ### virtualNetworkEnabled

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Whether to create a virtual network or not.
+Whether to create a Virtual Network or not.

+If set to `true` ensure you also provide values for the following parameters at a minimum:

+- `virtualNetworkResourceGroupName`
+- `virtualNetworkResourceGroupLockEnabled`
+- `virtualNetworkLocation`
+- `virtualNetworkName`
+- `virtualNetworkAddressSpace`

+> Other parameters may need to be set based on other parameters that you enable that are listed above.
+Check each parameters documentation for further information.

+- Type: Boolean

 - Default value: `False`